eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 Some OSM elements may not appear in the created network because they are joined with other elements or converted to (unnamed) geometry points along an edge (due to option **--geometry-remove**).
+Thus, a sequence of ways (i.e. "42", "43", "57") without intersection, would be joined into a single SUMO edge using the id of the first way ("42").

+Also, option [**--junctions.join**](#junctions) can lead to the removal of some ways and nodes.
+Multiple nodes ("1", "2") are joined into "cluster_1_2" and the edges that are within the cluster are converted into internal edges named ":cluster_1_2_INDEX".

 ## Warnings during Import